finbourne/lusid-sdk-python-preview/sdk/docs/TransactionConfigurationApi.md

 # **get_transaction_type**
 > TransactionType get_transaction_type(source, type, as_at=as_at, scope=scope)

-[EXPERIMENTAL] GetTransactionType: Get a single transaction configuration type
+GetTransactionType: Get a single transaction configuration type

 Get a single transaction type.
 Returns failure if not found